Greece Aims for 82% Renewable Energy Share by 2030

 Credit: Zsófia Fehér/Pexels

-Greece has unveiled a revised energy and climate plan, aiming for a more ambitious target of 82% share in generation by 2030, up from 66% in its previous 2019 plan.
+has unveiled a revised energy and climate plan, aiming for a more ambitious target of 82% share in electricity generation by 2030, up from 66% in its previous 2019 plan.
 The updated strategy will be submitted to the European Commission for approval and outlines Greece's contribution to the EU's overarching goal of reducing greenhouse gas emissions by at least 55% by 2030.

 The Mediterranean nation, benefiting from abundant sunlight, has more than doubled its renewable energy output since 2014 through the installation of new and wind power plants while phasing out most coal-fired plants.
 “As we speak, the country has overshot its targets for the penetration of renewables as well as for cutting greenhouse emissions,” said Greek Energy and Environment Minister Theodore Skylakakis at a press conference announcing the plan.